Everest Three High Passes Trek

 Kathmandu to Lukla flights

 Just for your information, normally Lukla’s flight will be operated from Ramechhap (Manthali Airport) in peak seasons like October/November and March/April.
 If the airlines are too busy, then they might operate from mid-September in the fall and in May in the spring.
 It depends on air traffic and the rules of aviation.
 Ramechhap is located 132 kilometers east of Kathmandu, which takes 4-5 hours by car or van.
-Most people begin to drive at 2.00 am in the morning to get the earliest flight.
+Most people begin to drive at 2.00 am to get the earliest flight.
 Our package already includes the road transfer along with the flight.

-Additionally, you might consider the classic Everest Base Camp TrekGokyo valley Trek via Everest Base Camp, Gokyo valley trek, Everest view trek, and many more beautiful packages.
+Additionally, you might consider the classic Everest Base Camp TrekGokyo Valley Trek via Everest Base Camp, Gokyo Valley Trek, Everest View Trek, and many more beautiful packages.

 Useful Information